The Life Sciences Law Review: Mexico

 Patent term extensions

 Mexico does not provide patent term extensions or grant delays.
-However, as a signatory of the Unites States–Mexico–Canada Agreement (USMCA), expected to be ratified and become mandatory at some point in 2020, it shall enhance intellectual property protection for pharmaceutical products, since under such agreement, the member parties must 'make available an adjustment of the patent term to compensate the patent owner for unreasonable curtailment of the effective patent term as a result of the marketing approval process'.
+However, as a signatory of the Unites States–Mexico–Canada Agreement (USMCA), ratified and mandatory as of 1 July 2020, it shall enhance intellectual property protection for pharmaceutical products, because, under such agreement, the member parties must 'make available an adjustment of the patent term to compensate the patent owner for unreasonable curtailment of the effective patent term as a result of the marketing approval process'.

 Link between regulatory approval processes and patent expiry